Collaborative opportunities

 DoViews in grantmaking

-• Developing a platform for grant-making organizations to publish DoViews of the outcomes they are seeking and have grant applicants specify what they are trying to do by offering to develop subparts of the organization’s overall DoView.
+• Developing a platform for grant-making organizations to publish DoViews of the outcomes they are seeking and have grant applicants specify what they are trying to do by offering to develop subparts of the funding organization’s overall DoView.

 DoViews in regulatory contexts

-• In regulatory contexts, using DoViews to specify the regulation-related outcomes that companies should be seeking and the lower-level steps and risk management strategies they should be employing.
+• In regulatory contexts, using DoViews to specify the regulation-related outcomes that companies or others should be seeking and the lower-level steps and risk management strategies they should be employing.
 Auditing agencies auditing organizations for regulatory compliance against such DoView diagrams.

 New ways of communicating and collectively working with DoViews